'Pinkalicious The Musical' hides messages in fun songs for children

 “There are several messages that kids really take, not only from Pink’s character but my character, too, about learning to embody who you are and that’s really important for kids to understand and learn at a very young age,” he said.

 As for why parents should bring their families to “Pinkalicious The Musical,” Bondarenko said, “the cast is incredible,” but there is “some dancing food that is going to steal the show.”

 Top photo: Front row from left, Daria Ramos-Izquierdo as Dr. Wink, and Chelsea Bondarenko as Pinkalicious.
-Back row from left, Logan Connor as little brother Peter and Noah Gross as dad Mr. Pinkerton.
+Back row from left, Logan Conner as little brother Peter and Noah Gross as dad Mr. Pinkerton.
 (Photo by Crystal Schelle)